shalomz/iConnect/README.md

+# iConnect
-# iConnect is a Code-Sharing platform for Egerton University's Computer Science Department
+This is a Code-Sharing platform for Egerton University's Computer Science Department